Achintya-Lakshmanan/gesture-based-image-generation/README.md

 ## To Do

-1) Improve Working of index finger tracking and maybe sampling rate.
+1) Improve the Working of index finger tracking and maybe sampling rate.
 2) Add more gestures for different purposes.
 3) Link canvas to ControlNet model for image generation.